How the Internet of Things will change the contact centre | Connect

 One of the benefits of the IoT is the level of automation that is possible.
 Collecting and transmitting real-time data is at the heart of IoT.
 It could be used to automatically detect a problem and notify the contact centre.
 For example, an IoT device could self-diagnose a water leak and notify the utility company that an engineer is urgently needed.

-An agent would still need to action the IoT data but the process of fixing the issue would be much quicker.
+An agent would still need to action the IoT (Internet of Things) data but the process of fixing the issue would be much quicker.
 It would mean a much easier interaction with the customer because the agent would be aware of their problem and already have a solution in place.

 Businesses have access to large amounts of customer data, but IoT will expand this.
 The additional data will increase personalisation options.
 A good example is the insurance industry.
 Insurance companies can calculate the accident risk of individual car owners by monitoring their driving behaviour and increase or reduce their premiums accordingly.